Germany's Merkel defends decision to get Russian natural gas

 Merkel, who hasn’t made many public appearances since leaving office, has already defended her attempts as chancellor to bring about a diplomatic solution to tensions between Russia and Ukraine.

-On Thursday, she made clear that she stands by her decision in 2011 to phase out Germany’s use of nuclear power at the end of this year, and wouldn’t comment on an ongoing debate in Scholz’s coalition on whether and how much longer the remaining reactors should be kept online.
+On Thursday, she made clear she stood by her 2011 decision to phase out Germany’s use of nuclear power at the end of this year, Merkel would not comment on an ongoing debate in Scholz’s coalition over whether and how much longer the remaining reactors should be kept online.

+A new report published this week by the Center for Research on Energy and Clean Air found the number of new wind power facilities installed in Germany dropped sharply after 2015, during Merkel’s third term.

+Had Germany kept building wind turbines at the rate other European countries did, installed capacity would have been 32 Gigawatts higher by the end of last year, the Finland-based think tank said.
+This would have significantly reduced Germany’s reliance on gas and nuclear power, it said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.